Today is the second post in our three part series on milking every last bit of performance out of your webcam or Raspberry Pi camera.

 - Using the

-module. - And a Logitech C920 camera (which is plug-and-play capable with the Raspberry Pi).
+picameramodule. - And a Logitech C920 camera (which is plug-and-play capable with the Raspberry Pi).

 I also gathered results using the Raspberry Pi Zero.
 Since the Pi Zero does not have a CSI port (and thus cannot use the Raspberry Pi camera module), timings were only gathered for the Logitech USB camera.

-I used the following command to gather results for the picamera
+I used the following command to gather results for the picamera module on the Raspberry Pi 2:

 $ python picamera_fps_demo.py